- Where Have All The Colemans Gone?

 - There's interior storage space for the equipment that's being hauled which means a person doesn't have to worry about securing equipment outside and covering it with tarps to protect it from inclement weather

-- Some toy haulers have the garage/cargo area completely separated from the living area by a wall and a door.
+- Some toy haulers have the garage/cargo area completely separated from the living area by a wall and a door, also you want to keep your garage area organized, to have more space, for this we can use online ideas on organizing our storage areas to take the most advantage of them.
 It is like walking from the living area in your home out to an attached garage.
 Odors and the garage like feel are kept away from the living area.

 Any Downsides to Owning a Toy Hauler?

 Nearly everything has some negatives, although they are many times outweighed by the positives.
 What negatives do I think you need to consider before purchasing a toy hauler?